Hannah Blundell: Senior

 In October 2015, Blundell was called-up to the senior England team by Mark Sampson for the 2015 Yongchuan International Tournament but was an unused substitute in both games.
 She was an unused substitute in January 2017 in a friendly against Sweden, and again for friendlies against Italy and Austria as Sampson prepared for UEFA Women's Euro 2017.
 Blundell was not named to the final tournament squad.

 Blundell eventually made her senior international debut under Phil Neville during the final match of the 2018 SheBelieves Cup on 8 March 2018, as an 87-minute substitute for Demi Stokes in a 1–0 defeat to the United States.
 She started in her second appearance and registered an assist on a Rachel Daly goal as part of a 6–0 2019 FIFA Women's World Cup qualifying win against Kazakhstan.
 After winning her third cap against Austria in November 2018, Blundell was named to England squads twice in 2019: for a friendly against New Zealand in June, and for a double header of friendlies against Belgium and Norway in August but did not feature in any of the games.

+Blundell was allotted 203 when the FA announced their legacy numbers scheme to honour the 50th anniversary of England’s inaugural international.

 Personal life

 As of 2022, she was dating professional footballer Tom Pett.
+They were married at Fanhams Hall on 15 June 2024.
+On 11 September 2024, Blundell announced that she was pregnant with her first child.
+She gave birth to her daughter Romi in March 2025.